rubiocode/Employee-Management-System/README.md

 npm i
 ```

-Once you have downloaded all dependencies make sure to node.js, using the following command 'node index.js' to get the prompts to populate.
+Once you have downloaded all dependencies make sure to invoke node.js, using the following command 'node index.js' to get the prompts to populate.
 Important: make sure you are in the same folder where 'index.js' is located when running this command.

 ## Usage